intel-iot-devkit/how-to-code-samples/storage-unit-flood-detector/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a storage unit flood detector that:
+Using a compatible Intel-based platform, this project lets you create a storage unit flood detector that:

 - continuously checks the moisture sensor.
 - sounds an audible warning when it looks like flooding.